Jérôme Kerviel

-Jérôme Kerviel (/fr/; born 11 January 1977) is a French rogue trader who was convicted and imprisoned in the 2008 Société Générale trading loss for breach of trust, forgery and unauthorized use of the bank's computers, resulting in losses valued at €4.9 billion.
+Jérôme Kerviel (/fr/; born 11 January 1977) is a French trader who was convicted and imprisoned in the 2008 Société Générale trading loss for breach of trust, forgery and unauthorized use of the bank's computers, resulting in losses valued at €4.9 billion.

 Early life

 Kerviel grew up Pont-l'Abbé, Brittany.
 His mother, Marie-Josée, is a retired hairdresser, and his father, Charles, was a blacksmith.
 He has an older brother, Olivier.
 Kerviel was married, but he and his wife separated in 2008.

 Kerviel graduated in 2000 from Lumière University Lyon 2 with a Master of Finance specializing in organization and control of financial markets.
 The university's financial program, which was initiated in the 1990s with the support of France's larger banks, was intended to prepare students for middle and back office positions in the trading departments of financial institutions.
 Prior to that he received a bachelor's degree in finance from the University of Nantes.

 During an interview, one of Kerviel's former lecturers at Lyon, Gisèle Reynaud, stated that Kerviel "was a student just like the others, a young man, and he didn't distinguish himself from the others."
 In 2001, at the suggestion of Thierry Mavic, the mayor of Pont l'Abbé, Kerviel stood for a seat on the local council with the Union for a Popular Movement but was not elected.